Peter the healer and preacher

 More literally, “Because of your seed [descendants], all families on the earth will be blessed.”
 This is a quotation from Genesis 22:18; 26:4.

-When the man who was born lame asked Peter and John for a handout, Peter said something that sounds odd: “Take a good look at us” (3:4).
+When the man who was born lame asked Peter and John for a handout, Peter said something that sounds odd: “Take a good look at us” (Acts 3:4).
 Why do you think he said that?

-When Peter told the lame man to stand up and walk, he said he got his power and authority to do that miracle from “Jesus Christ of Nazareth” (3:6).
-Most Bible translations quote Peter invoking the name of Jesus in a way similar to this: “In the name of Jesus Christ of Nazareth, get up and walk!”
-(3:6 NLT).
+When Peter told the lame man to stand up and walk, he said he got his power and authority to do that miracle from “Jesus Christ of Nazareth” (Acts 3:6).
+Most Bible translations quote Peter invoking the name of Jesus in a way similar to this: “In the name of Jesus Christ of Nazareth, get up and walk” (3:6, New International Reader’s Version).
 What do you think that phrase means: “In the name of Jesus Christ of Nazareth”?

 When the lame man was suddenly able to walk and jump, what do you think the people thought about that?
 Do you think they were more inclined to believe it was a miracle than a con job by someone who had pretended to be lame?